tigerbaboon/go-example-rest-api/README.md

 # go-example-rest-api

-- 💻 Example rest api in module structure
+- 💻 Example rest api in module structure.

 - 💻 Use httprouter with Gin framework.